 00:00 – Introduction to Projectum

-09:03 – Introduction to OKR in a Power PPM context
+09:03 – Introduction to Objectives and Key Results in a Power PPM context

 23:08 – Live demo of Power PPM

-With a growing tendency of implementing OKRs in organizations all around the globe, we have worked on building a set of features in Power PPM, that allows organizations to set up and manage their OKRs inside the same system that portfolios, programs, and projects are being managed.
+With a growing tendency of implementing Objectives and Key Results (OKRs) in organizations all around the globe, we have worked on building a set of features in Power PPM, that allows organizations to set up and manage their OKRs inside the same system that portfolios, programs, and projects are being managed.
 This enables the organizations to stay aligned on common goals and thus optimize the efficiency of work.
 Power PPM is a Model-Driven Power App built for modern project and portfolio management.
 This platform primarily targets enterprise organizations that need to manage a large number of portfolios and projects.

 What are OKR’s and why are they important in a PPM context?